 In some cases, a person uses alcohol to cope with PTSD or other disorders.
 In other cases, the risk of PTSD and other disorders is higher due to substance use.
-When alcohol use disorder (AUD) and other disorders occur simultaneously, it results in a co-occurring disorder diagnosis.
+When alcohol use disorder (AUD) and mental illness occur simultaneously, it results in a co-occurring disorder diagnosis.
 For treatment to be effective, you must treat all issues together.
 Treating only one condition can result in serious health issues down the road.

 Research shows there is a relationship between mental health issues, especially PTSD, and alcohol use.
 Either issue can arise first and increase a person’s risk for subsequent disorders.
 For example, someone who develops PTSD has a higher risk of alcohol misuse before and after PTSD develops.
 Problems with alcohol increase a person’s risk for being in a situation that would trigger PTSD and the development of PTSD increases a person’s risk for developing AUD.
 Alcohol use disorder and mental health disorders are very closely linked and either can lead to the development of the other.

 Trauma, whether or not a mental health issue develops as a result, increases the risk of alcohol use problems.
 Data shows as many as three-quarters of people who survive violent traumatic events develop problems with alcohol.
 Many people turn to to self-medicate.
 About a third who survive traumatic accidents, illness, or disaster report drinking problems.
 This risk is even greater for people who experience trauma that results in ongoing health problems or pain.

 It’s easy to understand why AUD is such a challenge for veterans with PTSD: